Corporate Responsibility and Sustainability (Level 4)

 • Employed 30 hours or more per week for the duration of the apprenticeship.

 • Preferably, evidence of English and Maths at GCSE C/4 or above /Functional Skills Level 2 / Equivalent.
-If the candidate does not have evidence of Maths and English at the relevant level, there are two options;
+An initial diagnostic assessment will be completed by the Education Provider at application stage to determine entry requirements met.

 Full requirements and details are found on the course webpage/information.